 Temple of the Plumed Serpent

 At one point, this city was one of the largest ancient cities in Mesoamerica, with at least 25,000 people.
-Now it is primarily tourists, archeologists, and vendors.
+Now, it is primarily tourists, archaeologists, and vendors.
 I’d follow Alejandro’s brisk pace all day through the energetic land that held these great pyramids.
 First, we went right to the deadliest place.

-On the exterior of the Temple of the Plumed Serpent, there are elaborate carvings.
-These serpent heads distinguish it from the other temples.
-Scholars say serpents or snakes were a prominent symbol here because snakes were fearsome, poisonous things that shed their skin.
-They symbolize rebirth and renewal and are always moving forward.
+The Temple of the Plumed Serpent’s exterior features elaborate carvings of serpent heads, which distinguish it from the other temples.
+Scholars say serpents or snakes were prominent symbols here because they were fearsome, poisonous, and shed their skin.
+Snakes symbolize rebirth and renewal and are always moving forward.

 At the Temple of the Plumed Serpent, Alejandro explained how the ancient people mapped the sky.
-He said they used to flood the spaces between the platforms to reflect the night sky like a mirror.
+He said they flooded the spaces between the platforms to reflect the night sky like a mirror.
 They’d then use stones to mark the star positions.
 I imagined what it would be like to lie down there at night and see the stars.

-Archeologists believe the 22-mile city was built between the 1st and 7th centuries as a place of worship, which included a lot of human sacrifice to the gods and the universe.
+Archaeologists believe the 22-mile city was built between the 1st and 7th centuries as a place of worship.
+The worship practices included a lot of human sacrifice to the gods and the universe.
 According to the Aztec calendar, there were five days of sacrifices every twenty days.

 They gave human lives because those were the most valuable things they had.
 Below the temple, 260 sacrificed mummified bodies still rest with their arms tied behind their backs – coincidentally, that’s the same number of days in the Aztec calendar.